mrtolkien/lol_dto/README.md

 >>> 'CHAMPION_KILL'

 event['timestamp']
->>> 919689
+>>> 919.689

-# The playerID of an event is the one of the player performing the event
+# The playerID of an event is the one of the player performing the event, here the killer
-event['playerID']
+event['playerId']
 >>> 3
 ```

+# Code formatting

+If you want to contribute to the project the code should be formatted with `Black`, using a maximum line length of 100.